© Crown copyright 2017

 Development activities: doing things with the community

 Wherever possible, do things with the community, not for them.
 Create opportunities for community members to contribute to and lead projects.
-Make sure you share responsibilities around, so it doesn’t always fall to the same people.
+Make sure you share responsibilities around, so it does not always fall to the same people.
 Solicit volunteers, but also seek out individuals and ask them to be involved.
 Help them to succeed and to look good in front of their peers.
 Follow up with public and private thanks, and further opportunities to be involved.
 You should look to transform infrequent contributions or involvement into more regular responsibilities or activities.

 Welcoming and inviting activities